ShawnKirubakaran/todo/README.md

 )

 <hr>
-Elegant To-Do list created using **HTML, CSS and JQuerry**.
+Elegant To-Do list created using <b>HTML, CSS</b> and <b>JQuerry</b>.
 Uses local storage funcitonality to store and retrive the list entries.
 Allows for duplicate entries, but does not allow for empty entries.
 Current functionalies: Add, Remove, Complete tasks.<br/><br/>
 https://shawnkirubakaran.github.io/todo